 The Early Childhood Development (ECD) Innovation Fund supports these innovative projects, thanks to an alliance coordinated by the Inter-American Development Bank (IDB), the FEMSA Foundation, the María Cecilia Souto Vidigal Foundation, the Open Society Foundations, Porticus and the Bernard van Leer Foundation, to offer financial and technical support to implement and evaluate these projects.

-This strategic alliance has been supporting 20 projects and is preparing another 6 located in 10 countries across the region: Brazil, Colombia, El Salvador, Mexico, Uruguay, Jamaica, Costa Rica, Guatemala, Honduras and Haiti.
-These projects are generating evidence that can guide the decisions of policymakers, civil society organizations and directors, teachers and caregivers at preschools and daycare centers.
+This strategic alliance has been supporting 20 projects and is preparing another 6 in 10 countries across the region: Brazil, Colombia, El Salvador, Mexico, Uruguay, Jamaica, Costa Rica, Guatemala, Honduras, and Haiti.
+These projects generate evidence that can guide policymakers’ decisions, civil society organizations and directors, teachers and caregivers at preschools and daycare centers.

 2) Evaluation: see what the results teach us to improve future programs

 Properly evaluated ECD projects help to evaluate and measure what works and what does not, for whom and why.
 At the same time, they provide information on the possible adaptations that should be made to improve the impact of the programs.
 One intervention may not always work well on the field, or may not work well for everyone, so adjustments to the original design are usually required.

 Thanks to the experience of the ECD Innovation Fund, today we know more precisely what works in health, nutrition, social protection and education for children from 0 to 5 years of age in Latin America and the Caribbean.
 The results are shared publicly in the Knowledge Hub on Early Childhood Development.
 In the Hub, you can find a description of the interventions, which can be replicated, scaled, and even adapted to other populations and places.

 3) Adaptation: resilience to adjust to the context